Krampus: The Terrifying Christmas Devil Who Punished Naughty Children

-Krampus, The Son of Goddess Hel
+Krampus: Christmas Devil and Son of Norse Goddess Hel

-Legend has it that Krampus was the son of the Norse goddess Hel, ruler of Helheim (the Norse realm of the dead).
-Youngest daughter of Loki, Hel is described as “a horrible hag, half alive and half dead, with a gloomy and grim expression.
+Legend has it that Krampus was the son of the Norse goddess Hel, ruler of Helheim, the Norse realm of the dead.
+Youngest daughter of Loki, in Encyclopedia Mythica Hel is described as “a horrible hag, half alive and half dead, with a gloomy and grim expression.
 Her face and body are those of a living woman, but her thighs and legs are those of a corpse, mottled and moldering.”

 Wearing fur suits and carved masks, they paraded through the villages yelling, ringing bells, and generally making a racket.
 The custom was oftentimes carried out on the longest night of the year, the Winter Solstice.
 Along with other pagan traditions, Krampus became entwined with Christmas as Christianity spread through Eastern Europe.

 Krampus Devours Naughty Children